 Six years ago, I felt alone and helpless and like my life was over.
 No matter how hard I tried, I couldn’t find any light.
 I was drowning in darkness of my own making, and I was convinced that I would be living in that place forever.
 Of course, I was wrong.
 It was hard to see at the time, but working through that place of darkness was getting me closer and closer to the light.
-It was just happening gradually, so it was hard to recognize.
+It was just happening gradually, so it was hard to recognize my progress.
 After a few months had passed, I realized I was feeling healthier and happier.
 With each passing day, that became more and more true.
 And slowly, without fully knowing it, I realized I was living in a place of light again.
 I just had to be patient and trust the process.

 2. People will always surprise you.